Boeing 367-80

-The Boeing 367-80, known simply as the Dash 80, is an American quadjet prototype aircraft built by Boeing to demonstrate the advantages of jet propulsion for commercial aviation.
+The Boeing 367-80, also known as the Dash 80, is a retired American four-engined prototype jet aircraft by Boeing to demonstrate the advantages of jet propulsion for commercial aviation.
 It served as basis for the design of the KC-135 tanker and the 707 airliner.

-The Dash 80 first flew in 1954, less than two years from project launch.
+The Boeing 367-80 first flew in 1954, less than two years from project launch.
 Its US$16 million cost (equivalent to $ million today) was an enormous risk for Boeing, which at the time had no committed customers.
-Only one example was built, which has been preserved and is currently on public display at the Smithsonian's National Air and Space Museum's Udvar-Hazy Center in Virginia.
+Only one example was built, which has been retired and now preserved and is on public display at the Smithsonian's National Air and Space Museum's Udvar-Hazy Center in Virginia.